MIvanchev/static-wine32/README.md

 ### Is Vulkan supported?

 Yes it is!
 Intel, AMD and software rendering drivers are included, Nvidia users are out of luck.
+The Zink OpenGL driver is also included if Mesa provides no OpenGL driver for your hardware.

 Vulkan employs a dynamic loading architecture for drivers and layers that wasn't easy to hack away but everything seems to be running OK.
+However, I'm still working on preincluding the Mesa layers, it shouldn't be long now.
 Please let me know if you have issues.

 ### Is winetricks supported?